ThePhD/ThePhD.github.io/_posts/2019-08-26-Seize the Bits.markdown

 assert(truncated_view_bits[0] == bitsy::bit0);
 ```

 Most people would wonder why I didn't take the stance of using a number directly like when they made `std::span<T, N>`.
-I believe taking a class template parameter is far more flexible than `span`'s single numeric `extent` value.
-It also allows for taking a `bitsy::dynamic_bit_extents` type as well, whose size can be calculated entirely at runtime.
-The default is a `bitsy::word_bit_extents`, which simply spans from 0 to the size of the container (which is, e.g., the extent of the words of the range).
+I believe taking a class template parameter is far more flexible than `span`'s single numeric `bound` value.
+It also allows for taking a `bitsy::dynamic_bit_bounds` type as well, whose size can be calculated entirely at runtime.
+The default is a `bitsy::word_bit_bounds`, which simply spans from 0 to the size of the container (which is, e.g., the bounds encompassing the words of the range).
 This was a severe improvement to the API that resulted in covering a much broader selection of use cases while still retaining the same abstraction powers.

+It is also important to pass in 2 numbers: `span` does not need 2 numbers to describe its bounds/extents, because you can just increment the contiguous iterator being put into the `span`.
+You cannot increment "just 10 bits" from the iterator that goes into a `bit_view`: either the `bit_iterator` itself needs to be incremented, or an external abstraction applied to `bit_view` (like, e.g. `std::ranges::view::drop(10)`).

 Writing the algorithms was simple, really.
 It turns out most of the algorithms in C++ aren't too hard when you sit down with them and read the requirements and listen to conference talks and read text books about them.